jmau949/generic-fastify-websocket-server/README.md

 - Clients can send & receive real-time messages – With `emit()` & `on()`.
 - The server tracks active connections dynamically – Handles joins/disconnects.

-## 🎯 Next Steps

-- Ensure your frontend sends cookies with `withCredentials: true`.
-- Secure production environments by restricting CORS origins.
-- Handle reconnection logic in case of lost connections.
-- Implement rooms or namespaces for different event channels.